TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Balogun Market ankara fabric.

-Jeans is to casual American wear as Ankara is to casual Nigerian wear.
-Made in places such as Holland and Ghana, Ankaras come in various qualities, colors, and designs.
-Once acquired, Ankaras are handed to local tailors to sew into outfits.
-Balogun market is divided into nameless regions and alleys based on what its vendors collectively sold.
+Jeans are to casual American wear what an Ankara is to casual Nigerian wear.
+Made in Holland and Ghana, Ankaras come in various qualities, colors, and designs.
+Once acquired, They are handed to local tailors to sew into outfits.
+Balogun market is divided into nameless regions and alleys based on what its vendors collectively sell.

 We were looking for "Ankara Alley."

-After a ten minute dodge course — narrowly missing vendors, porters, and motorcycles squeezing through crowds, and leaping over backed up drainage — we make it to the narrow alley, and a wave of color hits us.
-Walls of Ankara surrounds us and we spin around awed.
-Picking through thousands of folded multicolored cloth was impossible and so strategy was plotted — Color first, pattern second, price third.
+After a 10-minute dodge course — narrowly missing vendors, porters, and motorcycles squeezing through crowds and leaping over backed-up drainage — we make it to the narrow alley, and a wave of color hits us.
+Walls of Ankara surround us, and we spin around awed.
+Picking through thousands of folded multicolored cloth was impossible, so strategy was plotted — color first, pattern second, price third.

-I find a gorgeous black Ankara with white and orange flower prints all over it.
+I find a gorgeous black Ankara with white and orange flower prints.
 "Sister, sister!" the Ankara vendors call out.
 They are women about my age.
-If I'd been older, they'd have called me "Mommy! mommy!"
+If I'd been older, they'd have called me "Mommy!
+Mommy!"
 "See this one!
 See this one!" they lift folded cloth up to my nose like I was meant to sniff them like flowers.
-We haggle a little bit for the price, and they graciously knock a couple Naira off the price.
-One can't be too greedy when trying to purchase beautifully printed material so unique that only a handful of people on earth own that design.
+We haggle a little bit about the price, and they graciously knock a couple of Naira off the price.
+One must be generous when trying to purchase beautifully printed material so unique that only a handful of people on Earth own that design.

 Balogun Market ankara alley.

-It was noon and I was already drenched in sweat by the time item one was checked off the list — buy some Ankara.
+It was noon, and I was already drenched in sweat when I checked item one off the list: buy some Ankara.

-We continued our quest for groceries and Remi directs the driver towards Oke Arin Market, which literally translates to “Up the Middle” market.
-Oke Arin is where residents of Lagos go to buy groceries that last an entire month.
-From sacks of rice and tubers of yams to baskets of tomatoes and onions, these food items are usually sold in bulk.
-The minute parking was secured and I tried to open the door, a butcher was at the car window, balancing raw meat on a cardboard box.
+We continued our quest for groceries.
+Remi directed the driver towards Oke Arin Market, which translates to “Up the Middle” market.
+Oke Arin is where Lagos residents buy groceries that last an entire month.
+These food items are usually sold in bulk, from sacks of rice and tubers of yams to baskets of tomatoes and onions.
+When parking was secured, and I tried to open the door, a butcher was at the car window, balancing raw meat on a cardboard box.
 I leaned back, not sure of what to make of this sight.
 “It is very fresh.
 Madam”, he tries to pitch the quality of the meat to me.
-“We will find fresher meat in the market”, Remi assures as we head in.
+“We will find fresher meat in the market,” Remi assures as we head in.

 Oke Arin is like a roadside farmers market, magnified a thousand times.
-The freshest vegetables, fruits, livestock, and starches can be found here.
+The freshest vegetables, fruits, livestock, and starches are here.
 In addition to organic items, provisions like canned milk, sugar, and cereal could also be purchased here in bulk.
 I strike up some conversation with a tomato vendor.
-I was instantly drawn to his strong jaw line and sharp facial features.
+I was instantly drawn to his strong jawline and sharp facial features.
 He was wearing a Gambari hat, synonymous with Hausas from the Northern part of the country.
 The Hausa people are the largest ethnic group in Nigeria.
 They are revered merchants and savvy traders known for raising cattle and growing crops.
-After about two hours at Oke Arin, we return to the car with rice, tomatoes, onions, vegetables, and of course, fresh meat.
+After two hours at Oke Arin, we return to the car with rice, tomatoes, onions, vegetables, and fresh meat.

 Oke Arin Market tomato vendor.

 Iponri Market is structured differently than the previous two markets.
-Whereas Balogun and Oke Arin markets have open air sections, Iponri is a series of bungalows with about 400 sq. ft. rooms for each shop.
+Balogun and Oke Arin markets have open-air sections.
+However, Iponri is a series of bungalows with about 400 sq. ft. rooms for each shop.
 At Iponri, I spotted yellow rickshaws.
 They were used to transport yards of fabrics from textile markets to the tailors here at Iponri.
-I knew we would find a tailor here to sew my Ankara cloth but I hadn’t anticipated rows and rows of tailors.
+I knew we would find a tailor here to sew my Ankara cloth, but I hadn’t anticipated rows and rows of tailors.
 There were tailors for each specific type of fabric.
-There were tailors who only sewed for men, tailors who only made embroidery patches for clothes, tailors who only sewed lace, tailors who only sewed Ankara… You get the picture.
-Sprinkled intermittently between the tailors where shops that sold food items, snacks, and a few groceries.
-They were catering to customers who came to drop off fabric but didn’t have time to make it to bigger grocery markets like Oke Arin.
+Some tailors only sewed for men, tailors who only made embroidery patches for clothes, tailors who only sewed lace, tailors who only sewed Ankara… You get the picture.
+Sprinkled intermittently between the tailors were shops that sold food items, snacks, and a few groceries.
+They catered to customers who came to drop off fabric but didn’t have time to make it to bigger grocery markets like Oke Arin.
 Was the concept of one-stop shopping, prevalent in the Western world, finally catching on?
 I pondered.

 Iponri Market rickshaw.

 We arrive at Remi’s favorite tailor.
-The tailor has a modest shop with four apprentices tapping away at old fashioned style sewing machines.
+The tailor has a modest shop with four apprentices tapping away at old-fashioned sewing machines.
 I flip through magazines of different African outfits.
-The perfect style had to be picked for the Ankara which I’d bought earlier at Balogun Market.
-After taking my measurements and dropping off the fabric with the tailor, we head back to the car.
+The perfect style had to be picked for the Ankara, which I’d bought earlier at Balogun Market.
+We return to the car after taking my measurements and dropping off the fabric with the tailor.
 “Ha!
 The guinea fowl!”
-Remi exclaims, and we take a little detour within the market to find a vendor selling live guinea fowls.
+Remi exclaims, and we take a little detour within the market to find a vendor selling live guinea fowl.
 Guinea fowls (or guinea hens) are a family of birds similar to pheasants and partridges.
 They are very popular in Africa and are an alternate source of poultry meat.
-We find the vendor, buy two guinea fowls and add them to our groceries sitting in the trunk from Oke Arin market.
+We find the vendor, buy two guinea fowls, and add them to our groceries sitting in the trunk of the Oke Arin market.

 It was just after 4 p.m.
 We still had one last stop, Jakande Market, known for original artworks, world-class crafts, ceramics, beads, and sculptures.
-We hurtled down the highway in an attempt to get there before hitting the 5 p.m. rush hour traffic.
-Jakande is located on the Lekki Peninsular, a barrier island, separated from Lagos Island by a lagoon called Five Cowrie Creek, and by the Atlantic Ocean on its other side.
-Trudging through muddy, island streets, we get to Jakande — a collection of covered artisan shops, structurally similar to Iponri.
+We hurtled down the highway to get there before hitting the 5 p.m. rush hour traffic.
+Jakande is located on the Lekki Peninsular, a barrier island separated from Lagos Island by a lagoon called Five Cowrie Creek and the Atlantic Ocean on its other side.
+Trudging through muddy island streets, we get to Jakande — a collection of covered artisan shops structurally similar to Iponri.

-The strategy this time around was to buy the first item that caught our fancy and not regret it once we found something prettier or more colorful at the next store.
-After a grueling hour filled with indecision, we finally left Jakande with a couple paintings denoting various musicians — drummers, guitarists, flutists — and some wooden beads.
+This time, the strategy was to buy the first item that caught our fancy and not regret it once we found something prettier or more colorful at the next store.
+After a grueling hour filled with indecision, we finally left Jakande with paintings denoting various musicians — drummers, guitarists, flutists — and some wooden beads.

 Jakande Market beads

-We merged into traffic once again, but this time, hit the dreaded rush hour commute.
+We merged into traffic again but hit the dreaded rush hour commute this time.
 I sat exhausted on the way back home.
 We’d successfully visited four markets and miraculously accomplished all our shopping goals.

-As we sit in traffic, a shadow looms by my window.
-I look up at him.
-It is a street vendor with a bag of fried plantain chips pressed against the glass once again.
-This time around, I wind down the window and purchase two bags from him.
+As we sit in traffic, a shadow looms by my window, and I look up.
+It is a street vendor with a bag of fried plantain chips pressed against the glass again.
+This time, I wind down the window and purchase two bags from him.

 The day had come full circle.